shlokrp/shlokrp/README.md

 - 👋 Hi, I’m @shlokrp
-- 👨‍🎓A B.tech IT 3rd yeat student at BVCOE, Pune.
+- 👨‍🎓 A B.tech IT 3rd yeat student at BVCOE, Pune.
 - 👀 I’m interested in programming,blockchain technology and world of finance.
 - 🌱 I’m currently learning Data Structures and algorithms in C+ and frontend developement.
 - 🤝 Connect with me on Twitter/Instagram/LinkedIn @shlokrp